 Are the properties available to view before the Auction?

+If you or anyone in your household has any symptoms of Covid-19 or you have been advised to self-isolate then please do not attend.
 Please click here for our 10 step guide to viewing a property during the pandemic.

 If a property states by appointment, please contact us on (0121) 312 1212 to confirm the date and time to attend.
 However, please note that not all properties are available to view, particularly investment properties or properties in serious/dangerous states of disrepair, video tours will also not be available for these lots which you purchase at your own risk.

 How do I know if there are any structural defects to the property?